 The GRE is required.
 Prospective students should submit the application provided by the MSU College of Graduate Studies and Research.
-For the Department of Anthropology, students need to provide three letters of recommendation and write a personal statement which describes their previous training in Anthropology and reasons for pursing a graduate degree.
-Submit these materials to the Anthropology Graduate Coordinator.
+For the Department of Anthropology, students need to provide three letters of recommendation mailed to the Anthropology Graduate Coordinator directly from the persons writing the references.
+Applicants must also write a personal statement which describes their previous training in Anthropology and reasons for pursing a graduate degree, which is submitted as part of the Graduate College application process.
 Anthropology attracts people from a wide variety of backgrounds, so we welcome applicants from any field.
 Students who do not have the equivalent of at least an undergraduate minor in Anthropology may need to take some undergraduate core courses before taking the Graduate seminars.

 For more about admission go to the Applying to MSU page.

 We are able to offer some financial support to most of students at some point in their training.
 Graduate teaching and research assisantships are granted each year in Anthropology on a competitive basis.
 The Andreas Graduate Fellowship in Anthropology is also awarded annually.
 Some scholorships and assistantships are available for incoming students.

 For more information about financial aid go to the Financial Aid MSU page.

 To Apply for Financial Assistance

 Complete a Graduate Assistantship Applicaion.
 Submit a statement about your relevant experience (if you have taught or done research, etc.) with the other materials that you send to the Department of Anthropology.
 You can apply for other types of financial aid (such as Federal work-study or loans) through the Office of Financial Aid.